-- 4.4.3 Storage and handling of soil will be informed by the Defra (2009) Construction Code of Practice for the Sustainable Use of Soils on Construction Sites to avoid damage to soil structure and help to minimise soil compaction. - During topsoil stripping, machinery with low ground pressure will be used to minimise soil compaction, including during construction of the access tracks, the tracks will then be available for heavier vehicles to use to avoid impacts on other areas. - If ground conditions require it, a temporary trackway of either metal, wood, or plastic, would be used for vehicles to access the working areas.
-This would be removed once construction is complete. - If unexpected contamination or suspected contamination is detected, additional testing and risk assessment will be required to determine appropriate measures.
-Materials will be segregated, where possible, to prevent cross-contamination occurring and will only be reused if confirmed to be suitable for use and in accordance with other requirements of the Materials Management Plan (MMP).
+- 4.5.4 Storage and handling of soil will be informed by the Defra (2009) Construction Code of Practice for the Sustainable Use of Soils on Construction Sites to avoid damage to soil structure and help to minimise soil compaction. - During topsoil stripping, machinery with low ground pressure will be used to minimise soil compaction, including during construction of the access tracks, the tracks will then be available for heavier vehicles to use to avoid impacts on other areas. - 4.5.6 If ground conditions require it, a temporary trackway of either metal, wood, or plastic, would be used for vehicles to access the working areas.
+This would be removed once construction is complete. - 4.5.7 If unexpected contamination or suspected contamination is detected, additional testing and risk assessment will be required to determine appropriate measures.
+Materials will be segregated, where possible, to prevent cross-contamination occurring and will only be reused if confirmed to be suitable for use and in accordance with other requirements of the MMP. - 4.5.8 Elements of the Proposed Development which require removal of topsoil during construction and where topsoil cannot be reinstated will be kept to the minimum footprint required for the Proposed Development - Where topsoil and subsoils are placed into storage, the following measures would be carried out to minimise the potential for compaction, especially in the bund core, and maintain biological activity: - The soil would be placed in storage bunds, no more than 4m in height, and would be seeded with a suitable grass seed mix as soon as it is identified as likely to be left in storage for longer than 6 months. - Where this is not possible, the topsoil would be placed in storage bunds no more than 3m in height and would be seeded with a suitable grass seed mix, if anticipated to be left in storage for the winter or longer than 6 months. - Temporary storage of soils will be carried out in accordance with the MMP.
+This document will outline where excavated non-waste materials will be reused in line with the CL:AIRE DoWCoP.
+The MMP will include a declaration by a Qualified Person that the MMP has been completed in accordance with the DoWCoP and that best practice is being followed.

-- 4.4.7 Elements of the Proposed Development which require removal of topsoil during construction and where topsoil cannot be reinstated will be kept to the minimum footprint required for the Proposed Development - Where topsoil and subsoils are placed into storage, the following measures would be carried out to minimise the potential for compaction, especially in the bund core, and maintain biological activity: - The soil would be placed in storage bunds, no more than 5m in height, and would be seeded with a suitable grass seed mix if anticipated to be left in storage for longer than 6 months. - Where this is not possible, the topsoil would be placed in storage bunds no more than 3m in height and would be seeded with a suitable grass seed mix, if anticipated to be left in storage for the winter or longer than 6 months. - Temporary storage of soils will be carried out in accordance with the MMP.
-This document will outline where excavated non-waste materials will be reused in line with the CL:AIRE Definition of Waste Code of Practice (DoWCoP).
-The MMP will include a declaration by a Qualified Person that the MMP has been completed in accordance with the DoWCoP and that best practice is being followed; and - Permanently displaced soil will be reused within the Proposed Development application boundary where practicable in accordance with the MMP.
+Permanently displaced soil will be reused within the Proposed Development application boundary where practicable in accordance with the MMP.